Forth Bridge Memorials

 Len Saunders and Frank Hay

-are available to give talks about
+are available

 The Briggers.